wilbfcpl/CarlXAPIUtils-PerlSrc/AUsePerlAPIScripts.md

 # Overview
 ## Setup CarlX API scripting Windows PowerShell (or Linux bash) environment built on [ActiveState Platform State Tool](https://docs.activestate.com/platform/state/).
-State tool can maintain the libraries integrity for security and validity - unique among scripting environments.
-This environment uses ActiveState Perl but can also use ActiveState Python.
-This environment uses PowerShell but can also use Linux sh or bash shell.
-Objective remains to make CarlXAPI features available to CarlX library staff capable of running command line scripts in PowerShell or Linux.
+Platform and state tool can maintain the security and validity of the scripting tools - a unique service feature among scripting environments.
+This environment uses ActiveState Perl but can in theory use ActiveState Python as well.
+Simlarly this environment uses PowerShell but can also use Windows DOS shell, Linux sh ,or bash shell.
+A key objective: make CarlXAPI features available to CarlX library staff users who can run command line scripts in Windows or Linux.

 [CarlXAPI Perl Source  Github] (https://github.com/wilbfcpl/CarlXAPIUtils-PerlSrc/tree/master)